Wiesemann & Theis GmbH

 Bridges connect subnetworks and determine, based on the Ethernet address, which packets are to pass the bridge and which are to be refused.
 The respective information is retrieved from the bridge tables.
 Depending on the bridge type, this data must be manually entered by the administrator or is generated dynamically by the bridge.

-See also Router
+See also router

 Broadcast